edasaruhan/FTL_Ethiopia_ML2_Gr3/README.md

 This project focuses on solving the ---- issues farmers as part of the capstone project for the Frontier ML Bootcamp program.

+### **Project Objective:**

+Crop diseases reduce agricultural yields, threatening food security.
+This project aims to develop an AI system using image recognition to detect crop diseases early, enabling farmers and agricultural technicians to act swiftly and provide solutions.
+This project could be scaled to benefit diverse crops and regions, amplifying its impact on a country’s agriculture.

+**Relevance to Sustainable Development Goals (SDGs):**

+This project aligns with SDG 2: Zero Hunger by enhancing food security through sustainable agriculture and SDG 12: Responsible Consumption and Production by minimizing crop waste.

+**Data Description:**

+➢ Source: PlantVillage dataset with labeled images of healthy and diseased plants.
+➢ Format: JPEG images.
+➢ Size: hundreds of crop images.
+➢ Preprocessing: Resize images, normalize pixel values, augment data, and etc

 #### **Constributors:**
 ```python
 - Abenezer Tesfaye